 A wine aerator is a device that forces wine through a funnel of pressurized oxygen.
 Doing so aerates the wine instantly.
 The pressurized air also accelerates evaporation by vigorously rushing through the wine.
-But this vigor means aerators aren’t suited for fragile wines like old reds and delicate whites.
+But this vigor means aerators aren’t suited for fragile wines like aged red wine and delicate whites.

-Wine aerators are either bottle-stopper aerators that fit into the opening of a wine bottle or handheld aerators that are held above or placed on the wine glass.
+Wine aerators are either bottle-stopper aerators that fit into a wine bottle opening or handheld aerators that are held above or placed on the wine glass (or the wine glass with pour lines, for the disciplined among us).
 To use one, you pour the wine through it.

 A wine decanter serves many purposes.
 Foremost, it decants wine by exposing wine to lots of surface area.
 Like how a wine glass does, but on a much bigger scale.
 Which makes it far more effective.
 And secondarily, the act of pouring wine into a decanter is used to identify and avoid serving sediment in mature red wines.

 The increased surface area a decanter provides wine is also used to increase a wines temperature if it came out of the cellar too cold.
 Optimal wine storage temperatures are different than ideal wine serving temperatures.
 Some wine collectors opt for a dual-zone refrigerated wine storage cabinet to solve that temperature issue, too.
 Wine cellar apps help with this.
 White wines that are reduced, or have flavor profiles and scents that are compromised, can be slightly improved with a brief decant.
 And finally, decanting is a pleasure to behold.
 The glassware is beautiful and the choreography of decanting is charming to anyone who values the tradition and history of wine.

 Decanters are also less likely to spill, so you won't be needing a wine stain remover if you use one.

 So which is right for you, the aerator or the decanter?
 It depends what you’re looking for and what kind of wines you drink.
 Let’s break down the pros and cons.